 1972: Co-founder George Archibald spearheads a campaign to protect wetlands on the Japanese island of Hokkaido, where he discovers a breeding population of Red-crowned Cranes.
 This insight leads to the realization that the majority of Red-crowned Cranes in Japan are non-migratory.

 1973: The International Crane Foundation “hatches”

-1974 -1977: George discovers the Demilitarized Zone of Korea is a major wintering area for Red-crowned Cranes.
+1974 -1977: George discovers the Korean Demilitarized Zone is a major wintering area for Red-crowned Cranes.
 He then leads a successful campaign to save the Han River estuary – a critical crane wintering and migratory area located in the Demilitarized Zone.

 1975: First Red-crowned Cranes, Tancho and Tsuru, hatch in the western hemisphere.